The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

-When Susan Cirullo was getting ready to retire 13 years ago, she had a clear picture of how she’d spend her golden years: traveling, golfing and, hopefully, doting on future grandchildren.
+When Aetna member Susan Cirullo was getting ready to retire, she had a clear picture of how she’d spend her golden years: traveling, golfing and, hopefully, doting on future grandchildren.
 Staying active would be an essential part of a dream retirement for the former health and physical education teacher.
 So would choosing the right health plan.

 Susan retired several years before qualifying for Medicare.
 In the interim, she was covered by a retiree group plan that allowed her to “test-drive” benefits.
 When she became eligible for Medicare, she already knew what she wanted out of a plan.
-Still, she did her fair share of research before making a choice and feels that’s a big reason she remains so satisfied with her coverage.
-Susan has been an Aetna member since 2014.
+Still, she did her fair share of research before making a choice to join Aetna several years ago and feels that’s a big reason she remains so satisfied with her coverage.

 Given Susan’s great track record, we asked if she had any tips to help the newly eligible as they research Medicare benefits.
 Read on to learn the secrets of her success.